grafana/k6x/README.md

 The build step uses a [Docker Engine](https://docs.docker.com/engine/) (even a [remote one](#remote-docker)), so no other local tools (go, git, docker cli, etc.) are needed, just k6x.
 If [Go language toolkit is installed](https://go.dev/doc/install), the build step uses it instead of Docker Engine.
 In this case, Docker Engine is not needed and build will be faster.

+The (experimental) [builder service](#builder-service) makes the use of extensions even easier, no tools need to be installed except for k6x.
+The [builder service](#builder-service) builds the k6 binary on the fly.

 **asciicast (native builder)**

 [![asciicast](https://asciinema.org/a/610337.svg)](https://asciinema.org/a/610337)